-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the strange sentences and the funny mistakes that could gave been generated during the process.
-If you can read French, the original and correct text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

-After, everything is done very easily.
-The driver drops us in front of the small agency for which he works, and who collects tickets for the crossing.
+I share the taxi to Kuala Besut, from where the boats for the islands leave, with two young English girls.
+Afterwards, everything is very easy.
+The driver drops us off in front of the small agency he works for, which collects the tickets for the crossing.

 Transparent water and white sand